Vertex Features for Neural Global Illumination: Results

 \paragraph{Visualization of Adaptive LOD} We visualize the adaptive LOD results in the static scene rendering experiment, as shown in Fig.~\ref{fig:subdivide_level}.
 The results show that most multi-resolution refinement occurs in regions with low initial mesh density, such as the floor and walls, where additional detail is needed for accurate reconstruction.
 This demonstrates that our method effectively identifies under-represented areas and adaptively allocates virtual vertices, enabling improved feature representation without unnecessary refinement in well-resolved regions.

-\paragraph{Ablation Study on Multi-resolution} We evaluate the effectiveness of our multi-resolution strategy by comparing results with and without LOD.
+\paragraph{Ablation Study on Multi-resolution} We evaluate the effectiveness of our multi-resolution strategy through a comparison of various mesh resolutions with/without LOD.
 As shown in Fig.~\ref{fig:no_subdivide}, the \textsc{Dining Room} scene contains high-frequency shadow details on the walls, which are poorly represented due to the low vertex density in the original mesh.
 Without LOD, these regions lack sufficient feature support, resulting in noticeable loss of detail.
-This comparison highlights the importance of adaptive LOD in capturing fine-grained appearance in under-resolved areas.
+Increasing mesh density through manual subdivision can improve detail, but is resource-intensive.
+In contrast, our method leverages an adaptive multi-resolution strategy to achieve superior detail preservation using the original sparse mesh as input, while requiring less memory.
+This highlights the importance of adaptive LOD in capturing fine-grained appearance in under-resolved areas.